nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 n/Jane Doe p/91234567` Edits the name and phone number of the 1st person to be `Jane Doe` and `91234567` respectively.

-### Assigning a piano piece to a student: `assign`
+### Assigning piano pieces to a student: `assign`

-Assigns a piano piece to a student in the student directory.
+Assigns piano pieces to a student in the student directory.

 Format: `assign INDEX pn/PIECE_NAME...`

-* Assigns a piano piece to the student at the specified `INDEX`.
+* Assigns piano pieces to the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 *  Existing values will remain unchanged

 Examples: